 In March 2021, Charter Communications Operating, LLC ("Charter Operating") and Charter Communications Operating Capital Corp. jointly issued \$1.5 billion aggregate principal amount of 3.500% senior secured notes due June 2041 at a price of 99.544% of the aggregate principal amount, \$1.0 billion aggregate principal amount of 3.900% senior secured notes due June 2052 at a price of 99.951% of the aggregate principal amount and an additional \$500 million aggregate principal amount of 3.850% senior secured notes due April 2061 at a price of 94.668% of the aggregate principal amount.
-The net proceeds were used to pay related fees and expenses and for general corporate purposes, including distributions to parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units as well as repaying certain indebtedness, including \$750 million of CCO Holdings, LLC 5.750% notes due February 2026.
+The net proceeds were used to pay related fees and expenses and for general corporate purposes, including distributions to parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units as well as repaying certain indebtedness, including \$750 million of CCO Holdings' 5.750% notes due February 2026.

-In April 2021, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.0 billion of 4.500% senior unsecured notes due 2033 at par.
-The net proceeds will be used for general corporate purposes, including distributions to parent companies to fund potential buybacks of Charter Class A common stock and Charter Holdings common units, to repay certain indebtedness and to pay related fees and expenses.
+In April 2021, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.0 billion of 4.500% senior unsecured notes due June 2033 at par, and in June 2021, an additional \$750 million of the same series of notes was issued at a price of 99.250% of the aggregate principal amount.
+The net proceeds were used for general corporate purposes, including distributions to parent companies to fund potential buybacks of Charter Class A common stock and Charter Holdings common units, to repay certain indebtedness and to pay related fees and expenses.